CodeForFoco/bike-coop/README.md

       - You'll need to login with newly created credentials to complete Wordpress setup
 1. Activate Bike Coop theme from `Appearance -> Themes` sidebar item.
 It might be called `FoundationPress` in the preview grid.
 1. Activate `Bike Coop Site Plugin` from `Plugins` sidebar item.
 1. View site.
 Congrats!
 You have the Wordpress site up.
 ![](images/HelloWorld-c9.png)

 ## Contributing

 We welcome new contributors.
 Not sure where to start?
-Check for any [open issues on our trello ][trello] or ping the team on [our slack channel](https://codeforfoco.slack.com/).
+Check for any [open issues on our trello ][trello] or ping the team on [our Slack channel](https://codeforfoco.slack.com/).
 The [GitHub issue tracker][githubissue] is not currently used.

+### Code (Theme, Plugin, Etc.)

 Ensure your code follows best practices and adheres to good style.